Homebrew/legacy-homebrew/README.md

 - Run `test` to ensure all tests pass
 - Now just run `publish` and package will be published to bintray

+To announce the release on [ls.implicit.ly](http://ls.implicit.ly/), use [Herald](https://github.com/n8han/herald#install) after adding release notes in the `notes/` dir.
+Also regenerate the catalog with `lsWriteVersion` SBT task and `lsync`, in project job-server.

+TODO: Automate the above steps with `sbt-release`.

 ## Contact

 For user/dev questions, we are using google group for discussions: